zsscode/2019-Spring-DL/README.md

 * You will either need to write code on the test or predict the output of a code block

 **Presentations of NIPS 2018/2019 Papers**
-* You will choose a paper at https://papers.nips.cc/ and deliver 6/7 minute presentation
+* You will choose a paper at https://papers.nips.cc/ and deliver minute presentation
-* Graduate students will need to present alone
-* Undergraduate students can choose to present alone or as a part of a two people team
+* See the folder "presentation" for details

 **Projects**
 * Graduate students will work on their projects alone